nu-jliu/allen.github.io/_projects/legged-autonomous-inspection.md

 _Go1 head front camera feeds of stereo rectified and depth images and point cloud data._
 {: refdef}

-The first machine learning model uses a nueral network based on a [TensorFlow re-implementation](https://github.com/argman/EAST) of the [**Efficient and Accurate Scene Text Detector (EAST)**](https://arxiv.org/abs/1704.03155v2) model.
+The first machine learning model uses a neural network based on a [TensorFlow re-implementation](https://github.com/argman/EAST) of the [**Efficient and Accurate Scene Text Detector (EAST)**](https://arxiv.org/abs/1704.03155v2) model.
 This pipeline is designed to detect where text is located in a natural scene so that a text recognition model can parse it into characters.
 The EAST model provides bounding vertices for lines of text in arbitrary orientations, as shown by the green bounding rectangles in the image below.

 {:refdef: style="text-align: center;"}
 ![Woof!
 Bark!
 Arf!
 Ruff!](/assets/images/legged-autonomous-inspection/woof-bark-arf-ruff.jpg){: width="35%"}